Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 There are two possible ways to reason about the code.

-**The first way.** The explicit context parameter materializes the implicit context parameter.
+**The first way.**
+The explicit context parameter _explicitializes_ (it's a made up word) the implicit context parameter.
 It's essentially a way to give a name to the implicit parameter.

-Such an approach raises a question whether the binary signature of the `suspend` function changes once its implicit `CoroutineContext` context parameter is explicitly materialized.
+Such an approach raises a question whether the binary signature of the `suspend` function changes once its implicit `CoroutineContext` context parameter is _explicitialized_.

 If yes, then the approach cannot be used to "just give a name to the implicit parameter".